 Standing in the central median in the southern part of the corridor looking north along North Nevada Avenue, the changes are less apparent than in the other two images as the recommendations for this area are more modest.
 Small infill projects and adaptation of existing buildings, such as that shown in the illustration for the gas station, is the more likely scenario for this part of the corridor.
 The introduction of on-street parking will help improve the viability of adjacent businesses.
-Improvements to the streetscape through additional landscaping will visually enhance the area and upgraded pedestrian and bicycle facilities will bring new vitality to this part of the South Zone.
-The potential to connect Polk Street to Fillmore street to the east will open up the vacant site to the rear, providing opportunities for new residential development, which will also help support the local business in the area.
+Improvements to the streetscape through additional landscaping will enhance the appearance of this part of the corridor.
+Upgraded pedestrian and bicycle facilities will bring new vitality to the area.
+The potential to connect Polk Street to the Fillmore to the east will open up the vacant site to the rear, providing opportunities for new residential development, which will also help support the local business in the area.